dk-code93/StockScanner/README.md

-## Stock Scanner
+# Stock Scanner

-# Functionality
+## Functionality
 This app searches for and displays stock information.

-The user can search for stocks and view current data and relevent news coverage.
+The user can search for stocks to view current data and relevent news coverage.

 The user is able to save a 'favorites' list which will persist upon refresh.

-# Link
+## Link
 https://buneroskoviche.github.io/StockScanner/